RT-LOC/docs/docs/desktop/cxRTLS_replay.md

 # Logging & Replay
-With cxRTLS, you can log all the data and replay it as if it is happening live.
+With RTManager, you can log all the data and replay it as if it is happening live.
 This is particularly useful whenever you want to analyze a specific event or when you are developing a third-party application.

 ## Logging
 You can log all the data to replay and analyse it afterwards.